HEAVY RAIN FOR THE WEST COAST OF THE SOUTH ISLAND, AND SIGNIFICANT SPILLOVER FOR THE OTAGO AND CANTERBURY HEADWATERS

 North Island, rain, with some heavy falls about the central North Island, easing to a few showers from the southwest.
 South Island, rain about the west coast with some heavy falls, some rain or showers in the south, mainly fine elsewhere.

 North Island, some showers in Northland, a few early showers elsewhere clearing and fine spells increasing.
-South Island, mainly fine, but a few showers in the west and south, and mainly fine elsewhere.
+South Island, mainly fine, but a few showers in Fiordland.

 Inshore waters from Lyttelton Harbour to the Waimakariri River mouth.

-Swell forecast to midnight Thursday: Southeast half a metre or less, rising to 1 metre today and to 1.5 metres for a time Friday, then easing to half a metre Saturday.
+Swell forecast to midnight Sunday: Northeast about half a metre, rising to 1 metre today and to 1.5 metres for a time Friday, then easing to half a metre Saturday.